authzforce/core/CONTRIBUTING.md

     $ mvn -Dhttps.proxyHost=proxyhostname -Dhttps.proxyPort=80 jgitflow:release-start
 </code></pre>
 1. Update the CHANGELOG according to keepachangelog.com.
-1. To perform the release (example using an HTTP proxy):
+2. To perform the release (example using an HTTP proxy):
    <pre><code>
     $ mvn -Dhttps.proxyHost=proxyhostname -Dhttps.proxyPort=80 jgitflow:release-finish
    </code></pre>
     If, after deployment, the command does not succeed because of some issue with the branches.
 Fix the issue, then re-run the same command but with 'noDeploy' option set to true to avoid re-deployment:
    <pre><code>
     $ mvn -Dhttps.proxyHost=proxyhostname -Dhttps.proxyPort=80 -DnoDeploy=true jgitflow:release-finish
    </code></pre>
-1. Connect and log in to the OSS Nexus Repository Manager: https://oss.sonatype.org/
-1. Go to Staging Profiles and select the pending repository authzforce-*... you just uploaded with `jgitflow:release-finish`
-1. Click the Release button to release to Maven Central.

    More info on jgitflow: http://jgitflow.bitbucket.org/
+3. Connect and log in to the OSS Nexus Repository Manager: https://oss.sonatype.org/
+4. Go to Staging Profiles and select the pending repository authzforce-*... you just uploaded with `jgitflow:release-finish`
+5. Click the Release button to release to Maven Central.
+6. Create a new Release on GitHub (copy-paste the description from previous releases and update the versions)
+7. If the [PDP configuration XSD](pdp-engine/src/main/resources/pdp.xsd) has changed with the new release, publish the new schema document in HTML form on https://authzforce.github.io (example for XSD version 8.1) by following the instructions here: https://github.com/authzforce/authzforce.github.io#generating-documentation-for-pdp-configuration-xsd .